-- Enter an SQL query in the Query text box.
+- Enter an SQL query into the Query text box.

-- Click Validate to make sure the query syntax is correct and returns data that can be used by ArcGIS.
+- Once the query is created, it must be validated.
+Click Validate to make sure the query syntax is correct and returns data that can be used by ArcGIS.
 The validation process executes the query in the database and verifies whether the result set from the query meets the data modeling standards enforced by ArcGIS.
-A query layer is not added to the map until the layer definition is valid.
+A query layer is not added to ArcMap until it is valid.